Article By: Leanne Ridgeway

 The Maryland Doom Fest 2018 event tickets are still on sale.
 The lineup is announced, the merch is ready, and of four primary festival sponsors (Riff Relevant included) we reach our final.
-We invite you to learn a bit more about primary sponsor: BALTIMORE TATTOO MUSEUM.
+We invite you to learn a bit more about the primary sponsor: BALTIMORE TATTOO MUSEUM.
 This one is special…

 The walls, books, and display racks hold vast artwork collections of tattoo imagery, machines, tools, and historical archives on tattooing.
 Piercings, somewhat unique jewelry, and shop-specific merchandise are also available.
-The information and merchandise can change with the seasons, but they do welcome walk in customers and browsers to chat and ask questions.
+The information and merchandise can change with the seasons, but they do welcome walk-in customers and browsers to chat and ask questions.

 It’s an interesting place and the staff and artists do much amazing work to assist their local community of artists and musicians.
 If you’re ever ambitious enough to browse their galleries of photos (as I did to find some of what you see here), you may come across an illustrated poster or two for bands like Freedom Hawk… an alumni performer of The Maryland Doom Fest 2017!

 Now, I did mention at the beginning that this was special and it was with good reason.
-The artists collective of Museum staff named above once included a gentlemen quite important to the Baltimore music community and The Maryland Doom Festival.
+The artists collective of Museum staff named above once included a gentleman quite important to the Baltimore music community and The Maryland Doom Festival.
 Reverend Jim Forrester was his name.
 Jim was unfortunately and very senselessly murdered, while outside on a break at his work as a professional piercer at the Museum last December of 2017.